CMPUT301W24T09/fire-and-based/questions.md

 - Are users required to create an account with a username and password upon starting the app?
   - Or do users scan a QR code to start and a temporary profile (which the user can manually edit) is created for the event

+- does an admin have the abilities of both an organizer/admin?